 In grass plants like rice, corn and bamboo which belong to the botanical family Gramineae or Poaceae, the main stem is specially called culm.
 Culms are either hollow or solid stems with pronounced nodes and internodes.

 Offshoot is a collective term for the short, thickened lateral shoot or branches with multiple nodes and having rosette-like appearance, growing out of the main stem in certain plants.
 They are variously called offsets, suckers, slips, pips, etc. A stolon is a stem that grows horizontally along the ground (e.g. Bermuda grass, zoysia grass, mint).
 A runner is a stolon having long internodes which originate at the base of the crown of the plant (e.g. strawberry).
 A spur is a stem in woody plants with greatly shortened internodes and restricted growth.
 They appear laterally on branches.
 In apple and grape, the production of fruits is largely confined to the spurs.
-These modified stems are also used in vegetative propagation.
 A crown is a compressed stem from which new shoots arise.
 They are generally found near the surface of the soil (e.g. strawberry, African violet).
-In trees or shrubs with a single trunk, the crown is that portion of the trunk which marks the transition point from root to stem.

 As to texture, plant stems are classified as either herbaceous, suffrutescent, or woody.
-Herbaceous stems, as in banana, have no permanent woody tissue, with a short life span, and die soon after flowering.
+Herbaceous stems, as in the taro or gabi family (Araceae), have no permanent woody tissue, with a short life span, and die soon after flowering.
 Suffrutescent stems, as in eggplant and jute, are more or less woody or half-woody, usually at the basal part.
 Woody stems, as in all shrubs and trees, form permanent woody tissue which persist indefinitely.
 The woody portion of the stem is made of secondary xylem.

 As to direction, plant stems are either erect, ascending, decumbent, prostrate, creeping, climbing, or twining.
 Stems are erect when they grow vertically upward in a direction that is perpendicular from the base; ascending when rising obliquely or in slanting direction; decumbent when more or less reclining on the ground at or near the base; prostrate when lying flat on the ground; creeping when growing flat on the ground and rooting on the nodes; climbing or scandent when rising by clinging to other objects by means of tendrils, rootlets, or other specialized organs; and twining when rising by coiling around other stems or objects.